nemski/nemski.github.com/_posts/2016-11-07-thou-shalt-not-run-a-database-inside-a-container.markdown

 ## Volume management for Docker is still in it's infancy

 There isn't a well respected solution for how to do volume management for Docker clusters right now.
 Some people use NFS, but it lacks any kind of locking support on files (see [this blog](http://0pointer.de/blog/projects/locking.html) for more details on linux file lock support).
-So you cannot guarentee that another system is not writing to your files.
+So you cannot guarantee that another system is not writing to your files.

 GlusterFS is a recent successor to NFS, that offers much better performance, clustering and scalability.
 However it has several known issues that render locking unreliable.[1](https://bugzilla.redhat.com/show_bug.cgi?id=1194546) [2](https://bugzilla.redhat.com/show_bug.cgi?id=1287099)